camarman/GTRPy/README.md

 ### Field Objects

 Currently, there are 6 different field objects that you can carry out operations.
-These fields are;
+These are:

 1. Scalar Field
 2. Type (1,0) Vector Field